 Don’t these all sound like fabulous reasons to stretch?
 I honestly did not know all of this until I started doing some research.
 Now I feel it is even more important to stretch every day, even if it is a planned rest day.

-When Is The Best Time To Stretch?
+Best Time To Stretch

 The ideal time to stretch is when your muscles are warm.
 Either after your exercise or a warm-up activity (say 5 minutes on the elliptical).
 You need to give your muscles a chance to warm up and become more flexible.
 Injuries can occur when you try to stretch a cold muscle.
 Hold stretches for approximately 20 seconds.